Table of Contents

 The original piece that his book expands on.

-For some background information on narratives, storytelling, and outsider scholarship (be sure and check with your editors regarding these styles of writing) try these:
+For some background information on narratives, storytelling, and outsider scholarship (be sure and check with your editors or instructor regarding these styles of writing) try these: